kurrent-io/KurrentDB-Client-Java/CONTRIBUTING.md

 ### Licensing

-`EventStoreDB-Client-Java` is licensed under the [Apache-2.0][apache2] license.
+`Kurrent-Client-Java` is licensed under the [Apache-2.0][apache2] license.
 By submitting a pull request, you represent that you have right to license your contribution to Event Store Ltd and the community, and that by submitting a patch your contributions are licensed under the Apache-2.0 license.

 ## Contributing